lwjohnst86/waltrs/src/design.md

 ## Interface

--   `start <project> [<tags>]`: Starts the timer for a given project with optional tags.
+-   `start [<project>] [<tags>]`: Starts the timer for a given project with optional tags.
+Creates a new entry in the timesheet file with an empty `stop` field.
+If a timer is already running for a different project, it will stop the timer on the other project and start a new one for the given project.
+If no project is given, it defaults to starting the last project (along with the same tags used).

+    It will not add a new entry if the timesheet file can't be parsed/read, if there are duplicate `id` values, or if there are `start` entries later than the `stop` entries.

 -   `stop`: Stops the current timer.
-Adds a timestamp to the `stop` field in the timesheet file with an It will only stop and add the timestamp if there is a timer running (the most recent `start` timestamp without a `stop` timestamp), if the timesheet file is a parse-able JSON file, and if there is only one entry with a missing value in the `stop` field.
+Adds a timestamp to the `stop` value in the timesheet file with an entry that has an empty `stop` value.
+It will only stop and add the timestamp if there is a timer running (the most recent `start` timestamp without a `stop` timestamp).
+Can't stop if the current `start` entry is in the future (e.g. if the person incorrectly edited the file).

+    It has the same constraints as `start` for when it won't work.

 -   `edit`: Opens the timesheet file in the user's editor (e.g. `vim`) for them to edit themselves.
 Use this to fix a mistake in an entry,